 - Loss of color in the tissues that line the inside of the mouth and nose (mucous membranes)

 Vitiligo can start at any age, but usually appears before age 30.

 Depending on the type of vitiligo you have, it may affect:

-- Many parts of your body.
+- Many parts of the body.
 With this most common type, called generalized vitiligo, the discolored patches often progress similarly on corresponding body parts (symmetrically).

-- Only one side or part of your body.
+- Only one side or part of the body.
 This type, called segmental vitiligo, tends to occur at a younger age, progress for a year or two, then stop.

-- One or only a few areas of your body.
+- One or only a few areas of the body.
 This type is called localized (focal) vitiligo.

-It's difficult to predict how your disease will progress.
+It's difficult to predict how this disease will progress.
 Sometimes the patches stop forming without treatment.
-In most cases, pigment loss spreads and eventually involves most of your skin.
+In most cases, pigment loss spreads and eventually involves most of the skin.
 Occasionally, the skin gets its color back.

 When to see a doctor

-See your doctor if areas of your skin, hair or mucous membranes lose coloring.
+See your health care provider if areas of your skin, hair or mucous membranes lose coloring.
 Vitiligo has no cure.
 But treatment might stop or slow the discoloring process and return some color to your skin.